He keepeth the paths of judgment, and preserveth the way of his saints.

 Consider the first clause, “He keepeth the paths of judgment.”
 A man pursuing wisdom walks in the paths of judgment, for he is fair, just, right, and equitable.
 He does not make decisions by appearance, but carefully assesses situations to draw righteous and wise conclusions (Pr 17:15; 24:23; Deut 1:16-17; 16:18-29; Is 11:1-5; John 7:24; Eph 5:15).

-The great God promises to keep the man that walks in such righteous paths, and He will keep him in the righteous paths!
-God will bless and protect him in life, for He is the God of righteous judgment, and He loves those who love wisdom and righteousness.
+God promises to keep the man that walks in righteous paths, and He will keep him in the righteous paths.
+God will bless and protect him in life, for He is the God of righteous judgment, and He loves those who love His wisdom and righteousness.
+He will bless him with divine power to partake of divine traits and avoid worldly corruption (II Pet 1:1-4).

 This first clause has an ellipsis, which is a figure of speech leaving out obvious words.
 God Himself keeps to paths of judgment, and He endorses and honors the paths of judgment themselves (Deut 32:4; I Sam 2:3; Ps 99:4; Is 42:1-4).
 But the context emphasizes that God keeps persons who walk in judgment, for it is the righteous (Pr 2:7), upright (Pr 2:7), and saints (Pr 2:8) under consideration that He keeps by this proverb.